chrismcdowell/ip-whitelist-advanced/README.md

 OTHERWISE

-4 - IF THE "gateway_ip_string" HEADER IS NOT A SINGLE HEADER (MEANING MORE THAN 1 WAS SENT), RETURN FORBIDDEN
+4 - IF THE "gateway_ip_string" HEADER IS NOT A SINGLE HEADER (MEANING MORE THAN 1 WAS SENT), RETURN FORBIDDEN (possible hacking bypass attempt)

 OTHERWISE